Anaskhangigyani/E-COMMERSE/readme.md

 "data": { ... }
 }
 Running the Application
+Backend:
-To run the application locally, follow these steps:
+To run the backend application locally:

-Install MongoDB locally or use a MongoDB cloud service like MongoDB Atlas.
+Install MongoDB locally or use a cloud service like MongoDB Atlas.

-Set up the database by creating a .env file with the correct PORT and MONGO_URL.
+Set up the .env file with the correct values for PORT and MONGO_URL.

-Run the server:
+Start the backend server:

 bash
 Copy code
 npm start
+Frontend:
+To run the frontend React application:

+Install the necessary dependencies by running npm install.

+Start the React application:

+bash
+Copy code
+npm start
-This will start the application on the specified port (default 8000).
-Once the server is running, you can use tools like Postman to test the API endpoints.
+This will start the frontend on http://localhost:3000, and it should be able to communicate with the backend API running on http://localhost:8000.